nwplus/self-learning-resources/3-intermediate/db-types.md

 ## Additional Resources

+* This video by Fireship on [7 Database Paradigms](https://www.youtube.com/watch?v=W2Z7fbCLSTw) gives a really good explanation of the pros and cons of each database and when to use them.
 * If you are interested in the tradeoffs between databases you can check out the [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem), which states that databases cannot provide all 3 of consistency, availability, and partition tolerance.